Snowflake-Labs/sfquickstarts/site/devlabs/security_authentication_pattern.md

 Some partner applications also deliver federated SSO experiences leveraging OAuth 2.0, however, client application support for federated authentication varies.
-SAML 2 is an option in some cases through Snowflake's \"External Browser\" mode on the desktop.
+SAML 2 is an option in some cases through Snowflake's "External Browser" mode on the desktop.
 When a desktop application is configured to use External Browser mode, a Snowflake-provided driver opens a new browser tab/window so the user can authenticate with their IdP credentials.